drhagen/parsita/README.rst

     class MyParsers(TextParsers):
         ...

-If you are parsing strings (and you almost certainly are), use ``TextParser`` not the other one.
-If you know what it means to parse things other than strings, you probably don't need this tutorial anyway.
-The ``TextParser`` ignores whitespace.
+If you are parsing strings (and you almost certainly are), use ``TextParsers`` not the other one.
+If you know what it means to parse things other than strings, you probably don't need this tutorial anyway. ``TextParsers`` ignores whitespace.
 By default it considers ``r"\s*"`` to be whitespace, but this can be configured using the ``whitespace`` keyword.
 Use ``None`` to disable whitespace skipping.

 .. code:: python